Richard Baer: Life

-Post war
+Post-war

-Baer returned to his home county end of the war and eventually settled near Hamburg, living as Karl Egon Neumann, a forestry worker.
-In the course of investigation during the Frankfurt Auschwitz Trials a warrant for his arrest was issued in October 1960 and his photograph was printed in newspapers.
+Baer returned to his home county at the end of the war and eventually settled near Hamburg, living as Carl Egon Neumann, a forestry worker at Dassendorf.
+In the course of investigation during the Frankfurt Auschwitz Trials, a warrant for his arrest was issued in October 1960 and his photograph was printed in newspapers.

 The story of Baer's arrest is vividly recounted by Devin Pendas in his book The Frankfurt Auschwitz Trial.
-After seeing a wanted picture in the tabloid newspaper Bild-Zeitung, a co-worker on Otto von Bismarck's estate reported that Baer was working as a forester there.
+After seeing a wanted picture in the tabloid newspaper Bild-Zeitung, a co-worker on Fürst von Bismarck's estate reported that Baer was working as a forester there.
 When officials confronted "Neumann" on the early morning of 20 December 1960, he at first denied everything.
 Having already addressed Baer as her "husband", the woman in the house subsequently gave her name as "Frau Baer", but still claimed that Baer was named "Neumann".
-Baer, however, finally admitted his true identity.
-On the advice of his lawyer, he refused to testify.
+However, Baer finally admitted his true identity.
+On the advice of his lawyer, Baer refused to testify.
 He died of a heart attack while in pre-trial detention in 1963.